exonum/exonum-doc/src/advanced/consensus/requests.md

   Height of the blockchain for which information is requested.
 - **propose_hash**: Hash
   Hash of the proposal for which information is requested.

+> Here and in all other messages
+> **from** is no longer a part of concrete message.
+> This field has been moved to the common message header
+> (along with the message signature, for example).
+> We may like to point it out somewhere early.

 ### `TransactionsRequest`